szilard/benchm-databases/README.md

 the order of magnitude (100x vs analytical databases) is surprizing a bit.

-Spark is a new map-reduce like architecture that leverages in-memory computations, therefore significantly faster than Hive (especially when data is first read/cached in memory), but stays slower for example than Impala.
+Spark is a new map-reduce like architecture that leverages in-memory computations, therefore significantly faster than Hive (especially when data is first read/cached in memory), but initially slower for example than Impala, though further optimizations (codenamed Tungsten in Spark 1.5, 1.6 and 2.0) obtained significant improvements.

 For ever larger datasets, statistical software will run out of memory, while traditional databases seem to become prohibitively slow.
 MPPs and big data systems can scale-out to multiple nodes, though